MyHubAlex/feathers-guide/offline/syncdata-syncnet.md

 - You could use the own-data strategy and let the client mutations update over one another based solely on when the clients do the mutation.

+Whenever you decide to always use the client mutation in the conflict resolver, consider switching from the sync- strategy to a own- one, as in such cases the results are the same.

 ## Keep things simple

 You don't always have to choose the most sophisticated strategy.